diarodgz/moving-objects/README.md

 **The tool can currently:**

-* Display an interactive mosaic of the sky during this time frame so the user can know what to expect during the observation of their target.
+* Receive the ID of a target and display an interactive mosaic of the sky during this time frame so the user can know what to expect during the observation of their target.
 The target location is displayed with a blue cross.
+* Receive the location of a target in RADEC coordinates and display a single image of the sky.
 * The tool will estimate the best dates to observe the target.
 * Calculate the distances of nearby sources.
 * Detect the brightest sources in the sky.